kubernetes-sigs/gateway-api/geps/gep-2648/index.md

 * Gateway.Listeners.Name
 * HTTPRoute.Rules.Name (once they are added in GEP-995, PR at https://github.com/kubernetes-sigs/gateway-api/pull/2593)

+Implementations SHOULD NOT use the name of a `backendRef` for applying Policy, since the `backendRef` both is not guaranteed to be unique across a Route's rules, and also the `backendRef` is also a link to another object.
+Target the policy at the thing the `backendRef` points to instead.

 For example, the RetryPolicy below applies to a RouteRule inside an HTTPRoute.
 (or rather, it will when GEP-995 merges).